GeekyAnts/vue-native-website/src/docs/slots.md

 Text with no name
 ```

 Notice that the order of the texts rendered-- corresponds to the `slots` arranged in the child component.
+The unnamed slot acts as the default slot.